 You can also buy commercial properties and rent them out.

-If you are looking for a more passive way to invest in real estate, you can invest in REITs (real estate investment trusts), which are securities that represent real estate and pay out dividends.
+On the other hand, if you are looking for a more passive way to invest in real estate, you can invest in REITs (real estate investment trusts), which are securities that represent real estate and pay out dividends.
 You could also invest in crowdfunded real estate platforms such as Fundrise or Realty Mogul.

 Investing in stocks can be risky, but investors have the ability to build long term wealth by choosing smart investments.
 You can take advantage of compounding your returns by investing in stocks.